-municipal branch office"),7 if certain conditions are met (the "proposed rule change").
-Dealers that are not members of a registered securities association (i.e., FINRA), including bank dealers,8 would be ineligible from designating an associated person's private residence as an RSL under the proposed rule change.
-The MSRB has designated the proposed rule change as constituting a "noncontroversial" rule change under Section 19(b)(3)(A) 9 of the Exchange Act and Rule 19b-4(f)(6) 10 thereunder, which renders the proposal effective upon receipt of this filing by the Commission.
+8 A bank dealer is defined under MSRB Rule D-8 as a municipal securities dealer which is a bank or a separately identifiable department or division of a bank.
+The MSRB will ineligible from designating an associated person's private residence as an RSL under the proposed rule change.

+The MSRB has designated the proposed rule change as constituting a "noncontroversial" rule change under Section $19(b)(3)(A)^9$ of the Exchange Act and Rule $19b-4(f)(6)^{10}$ thereunder, which renders the proposal effective upon receipt of this filing by the Commission.
 The MSRB proposes an operative date of June 1, 2024, for the proposed rule change to conform with FINRA's Rule 3110.19 effective date.